EdinGuso/ecowcdb/README.md

 5. The project is fully installed and ready to use within the Virtual Machine.

 ## How to Use
-This section provides an overview of how to use the project, including the available classes, functions and options.
+This section provides a brief overview of how to use the project, including some of the available classes, functions and options.
 The project offers several features and functionalities that can be utilized for analyzing network delay bounds.

-Please refer to the extensive documentation within the code and the provided code [examples](https://github.com/EdinGuso/ecowcdb/blob/main/example/) for more detailed instructions on how to utilize each component of the project.
+Please refer to the extensive documentation within the code and the provided code [examples](https://github.com/EdinGuso/ecowcdb/blob/main/examples/) for more detailed instructions on how to utilize each component of the project.

 In the following sections, we will provide a general overview of each class.